binamra-linux/aws-misconfig-detect/README.md

-This also needs write permissions beyond the read-only policy above — either attach `AmazonEC2FullAccess` temporarily to your test IAM user, or scope an inline policy to `ec2:CreateSecurityGroup`, `ec2:AuthorizeSecurityGroupIngress`, `ec2:DeleteSecurityGroup`, and `ec2:DescribeVpcs` (needed by the script to find the default VPC).
+This also needs write permissions beyond the read-only policy above — either attach `AmazonEC2FullAccess` temporarily to your test IAM user, or scope an inline policy to `ec2:CreateSecurityGroup`, `ec2:AuthorizeSecurityGroupIngress`, `ec2:DeleteSecurityGroup`, and `ec2:DescribeVpcs` (needed by the script to find the default VPC). **Remove the temporary policy again once you're done testing.**

 ```bash
 python -m scripts.create_test_security_group